-2.2.3.3.3 Groundwater Outflows
+2.2.5.3.4 Groundwater Outflows

 Groundwater leaves the Basin by: subsurface outflows, groundwater pumping, and discharge to creeks.
-Relatively large subsurface outflows occur to the Pajaro Valley Subbasin north of the Aptos Fault, while lesser outflows into the Santa Margarita Basin occur depending on hydrologic conditions (Figure 2-50).
-Outflows offshore, which are necessary to prevent seawater intrusion, occur along the coastal basin boundary (Figure 2-50).
+Relatively large subsurface outflows occur to the Pajaro Valley Subbasin north of the Aptos area faulting, while lesser outflows into the Santa Margarita Basin occur depending on hydrologic conditions (Figure 2-53).
+Outflows offshore, which are necessary to prevent seawater intrusion, occur along the coastal Basin boundary (Figure 2-53).
 Additional groundwater leaves the Basin when extracted by municipal, domestic, industrial, and agricultural users.